assemblyday/2020.assemblyday.github.io/CFP.md

 Submit your proposal to [guly+assemblyday@guly.org](mailto:guly+assemblyday@guly.org)

-Submission deadline is TBD because we don't have a date for the con itself ;)
+Deadline is TBD because we don't have a date for the con itself ;)